-The Authority's personnel, procurement, and other policies are designed and administered to obtain the maximum value for the funds provided by its constituents.
+Policy Statement: The Authority's personnel, procurement, and other policies are designed and administered to obtain the maximum value for the funds provided by its constituents.

-As a public agency, the Authority delivers the services for which its taxpayers and users provide resources.
+Rationale: As a public agency, the Authority delivers the services for which its taxpayers and users provide resources.
 The incentive is not to generate an excessive surplus of funds, but rather, to provide the most extensive and cost-effective level and mix of services possible.
 When services and operations are well managed and costs are contained, the Authority can provide greater services.

-In the General Fund, the growth in the cost of providing services (measured by cost per hour of service) must remain at or below the rate of inflation.
-In addition, the overhead costs must not exceed 15% of the total cost of operations.
-These policy goals allow the Authority to maximize the use of its resources and provide the most direct service possible.
+Implementation: In the General Fund, the growth in the cost of providing services (measured by cost per hour of service) must remain at or below the rate of inflation.
+This policy goal allows the Authority to maximize the use of its resources and provide the most direct service possible.

-Budgeted 2011 General Fund operating expenditures, which exclude transfers to other funds, are \$225.9 million, which represent an increase of nearly \$8.3 million, or 3.8%, over estimated 2010 levels.
-The largest Operating Budget appropriation, \$168.1 million, is for Personnel Services, which accounts for 74.5% of the total operating appropriation.
-The 2011 appropriation for personnel costs is 1.6% higher than the 2010 estimated level.
-This increase is due, in part, to the restoration of the 3% wage reduction of non-bargaining personnel.
+Budgeted 2012 General Fund operating expenditures, which exclude transfers to other funds, are \$230.9 million, which represent an increase of nearly \$15.5 million, or 7.2%, over estimated 2011 levels.
+The largest Operating Budget appropriation, \$169.6 million, is for Personnel Services, which accounts for 73.5% of the total operating appropriation.
+The 2012 appropriation for personnel costs is 6.8% higher than the 2011 estimated level.
+This increase is due, in part, to the restoration of the 3% wage reduction of non-bargaining personnel, an annualized 1.75% wage increase for non-bargaining personnel and FOP employees (received in 2011), and a budgeted 3% wage increase for non-bargaining personnel and FOP employees (to be received in 2012), which was tied to Sales Tax and Passenger Fare revenues received in 2011.
 These increases include labor and fringe benefits.
-Other increases include diesel fuel and utility costs.
-These costs have been stabilized through the Fuel Hedging program and reduction of Utility costs and have been managed through the TransitStat program.
+Other increases include diesel fuel, liability costs, and ADA purchased transportation.